mpourmpoulis/PythonVoiceCodingPlugin/doc/CollectionQueries.md

 * because collections currently persist between tabs, you can insert items from other source files!

-* Is going to use the latest  collection built, even if the display bar has been hidden.
+* Is going to use the latest  collection built, even if the display bar has been hidden because of another query/pressing escape.

 * works with multiple cursors, inserting the same thing in all of them